-- canola (tariffs of 5% on canola seed will be eliminated upon entry into force, while tariffs of up to 20% on canola oil will be eliminated within seven years) and
+- canola (tariffs of 5% on canola seed were eliminated upon entry into force, while tariffs of up to 20% on canola oil will be eliminated within seven years) and

 - ice wine and whisky (tariffs of up to 56% will be eliminated within 10 years).